sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 = 12.3.22 =
 Update - Sitemap Compatibility with WPML
 Update - Update plugin security on SEO Snippet
+Update - Add the option to remove Posts from Sitemap News in Google News Update - Add the option to set SEO Automation for each language with WPML plugin

 = 12.3.21 =
 Update - Compatibility with EWWW Image Optimizer